 This initial extension of PD rights featured stipulations such as ensuring adequate natural light, but it did not introduce space standards, leading to fears that developers could look to exploit this exclusion.

 Now, all new homes in England delivered through Permitted Development will now have to meet the Nationally Described Space Standard.
 This begins at 37m² of floorspace for a new one bed flat with a shower room (39m² with a bathroom).

-New Permitted Development Rights Must Not Affect Quality
+Relaxation of New Permitted Development Rights Continues

 Paul Testa from Paul Testa Architecture and contributor to Homebuilding & Renovating magazine, said: “Whilst I recognise the need for new homes, those that have been produced under PD conversion rights so far have varied hugely in quality.
 Many of which, it could be argued, aren’t fit for human habitation.

-Get the latest news, expert advice and product inspiration straight to your inbox.
+Get the latest news, reviews and product advice straight to your inbox.

 Thank you for signing up to Homebuilding.
 You will receive a verification email shortly.